bondy-io/bondy/apps/bondy_db/doc_extras/architecture/01_bondy_oplog.md

 behind the fastest few) calls `bondy_oplog_compaction:compact/1` for each instance, which:

-1. computes a **stability frontier** from per-peer root hashes (`bondy_oplog_peer_state` filters out peers older than `peer_timeout_ms`, default 30 s).
-Because the frontier is derived from peer-synced roots — which only ever reflect installed, published events — it is always at or below the installed watermark, so `compact/1` needs **no** overlay-drain barrier and runs safely under sustained write load (fused included).
+1. computes a **stability frontier** from per-peer witnesses — the recorded root hash and the recorded applied frontier (`bondy_oplog_peer_state` filters out peers older than `peer_timeout_ms`, default 30 s).
+Because the frontier is derived from peer-synced state — which only ever reflects installed, published events — it is always at or below the installed watermark, so `compact/1` needs **no** overlay-drain barrier and runs safely under sustained write load (fused included).